lmfit/lmfit-py/doc/confidence.rst

     t1   1.07009   1.28482   1.37407   1.97509   2.64341

-Comparing these two different estimates, we see that the estimate for `a1` is reasonable well approximated from the covariance matrix, but the estimates for `a2`, `t1`, and `t2` are very asymmetric and that going from 1 :math:`\sigma` (68% confidence) to 2 :math:`\sigma` (95% confidence) is not very predictable.
+Comparing these two different estimates, we see that the estimate for `a1` is reasonably well approximated from the covariance matrix, but the estimates for `a2`, `t1`, and `t2` are very asymmetric and that going from 1 :math:`\sigma` (68% confidence) to 2 :math:`\sigma` (95% confidence) is not very predictable.